-For example, if a person had been armed when committing the robbery in the morning, and hurt someone in the midst of the robbery, he/she may face the collective punishments for:
+For example, if a person had been armed when committing the robbery at 10am, and hurt someone in the midst of the robbery, he/she may face the collective punishments for:

-- Committing robbery, which results in a jail term of 2-10 years and at least 6 strokes of the cane (as the robbery had not been committed between 7pm and 7am);
+- Committing robbery, which results in a jail term of 2 to 10 years and at least 6 strokes of the cane (as the robbery had not been committed between 7pm and 7am);

-- Causing hurt to any person in the committing robbery, which results in a jail term of 5-20 years and at least 12 strokes of the cane; and for
+- Causing hurt to any person in the committing robbery, which results in a jail term of 5 to 20 years and at least 12 strokes of the cane; and for

 - Armed robbery, which results in at least 12 strokes of the cane.